angelgamaza/spring-jpa/README.md

 # Spring JPA Example

-Spring REST API with database connection JPA via.
+Spring REST API with MySQL database connection JPA via.

 Complete the properties file with your database credentials: